 You might want to wait until other smart smoke detectors come out.

 For instance, Birdi has an upcoming device that combines smoke and carbon monoxide detection with air quality assessment.
 That means you are also alerted on dust, pollen, soot, humidity, temperature, stale air, particulates, and pollution.
 It will even tell you if somebody is smoking a cigarette while you were away.
 It also has sensors to detect fast- and slow-burning fires, a feature that was exclusive to Nest Protect until now.
-You can pre-order the Birdi Smart Detector for $119.99.
+You can pre-order the Birdi Smart Detector on heir website.

 Meanwhile, a good alternative to the Roost Smart Battery is the Leeo Smart Alert, which is comparable to the Nest Protect in pricing (check this listing).
 Leeo listens to your current smoke alarms.
 The moment it sounds, Leeo will notify you via your smartphone.
 You can also set it to make automated phone calls and use IFTTT recipes to help it work with other connected devices.